wu-jingtao/EventSpace.js/README.en.md

 ```
 ####Persistent cache data

-` cache ` method besides can cache the data on the corresponding path can be controlled by (` onReceive `, ` onRequest `)
+` cache ` method besides can cache the data on the corresponding path ,and can be use (` onReceive `, ` onRequest `)
 to save the data or to read data from the outside.

-`onReceive` will triggered when  `cache` received a new data。Through it, the data can be saved, or replacement The data save to the cache.
+`onReceive` will triggered when  `cache` received a new data。Through it, the data can be saved in outside, or replace The saving data.

-`onRequest`will triggered when get data from `cache`，Through it can read data from external  or replace
-the return data.
+`onRequest`will triggered when get data from `cache`，Through it can read data from external or replace the return data.

 E.g：